mobily-enterprises/jsonreststores/README.md

 Note that:

-* The field is not part of the schema, and therefore it cannot be fetched/recorded directly
+* The position field is not exposed in any way.
+In fact, the way it's implemented by the DB layer is irrelevant to JsonRestStores
-* You cannot search by `positionField`, nor order by it
-* JsoNRestStores will return items ordered by `positionField` when no sorting option is provided
+* JsoNRestStores will return items in the right order when no sorting option is provided
-* The `positionField` will be indexed

 # Important methods and attributes you can override